xformerfhs/ngramcounter/README.md

 #### Encoding

 The `encoding` option can have a lot of values that represent all the encodings that Go supports.
-They full list is printed, when the program is called with the `help` option.
+The full list is printed, when the program is called with the `help` option.
 Here are the most important ones:

 | Name        | Meaning                                                          |